Derinzed/MetalFury-DevBlog/about.md

 ## 3. Compile-Time by Default, Runtime When It Matters
 - Prefer static configuration, structural typing, and early validation.
 - Use dynamic behavior where runtime flexibility is essential (e.g. scripting, plugins).
-- Do not defer structure or resolution for convenience when earlier determination yields greater consistency.
+- Do not defer structure or resolution for convenience when earlier determination yields greater consistency, clarity, or portability

 > “Design for control, not convenience; but there is convenience in control.”